15 Profitable 3D Printing Business Ideas to Start Today

 5. Home decor

-3D printer business ideas is revolutionizing home decor with unique, customizable products like vases, lamps, and storage boxes that are both aesthetic and eco-friendly.
-On-demand production reduces waste and increases flexibility.
+3D printing is revolutionizing home decor with unique, customizable products like vases, lamps, and storage boxes that are both aesthetic and eco-friendly.
 Printables, founded by a couple, has earned over $500,000 annually since 2018 by selling artistic 3D designs on Etsy.

 Market insights: